 - Use the brush to gently clean the microphone areas.
 Typically there are two mics to clean.

-- Next, there is a wax basket under the dome that can be easily replaced.
-Use the wax pics or disc to replace it.
-Earmolds may also have a wax basket, if so then replace that as well.
+- Lastly, there is a wax basket under the dome that can be easily replaced.
+Use the wax picks or disc to replace it.
+Earmolds may also have a wax basket; if so, replace that as well.